Developing Sales Teams

 Neutralize Weaknesses: A stereotypical view of development is to turn weaknesses into strengths.
 Don’t fall for this thought process…it rarely happens.
 The better approach for dealing with weaknesses is to neutralize them.
 Weaknesses are more powerful than strengths and capable of overwhelming them.
 Weaknesses need to be brought up to a level there they are neutralized; where they no longer negatively impact the salesperson’s strengths.

-Career Path: The workplace is changing and the younger Millennial generation is driven by their career path.
+Define a Career Path: The workplace is changing and the younger Millennial generation is driven by their career path.
 What skills and experiences can they develop and gain from this present sales role?
 Millennial salespeople are far more likely to leave if they feel they have developed all the skills they can in their current role.
 A career path provides a game plan for ongoing skill development tied to increased responsibilities.
 The development plan lays out a strategic path that will push the salesperson while accessing the skills and aptitudes that come naturally to them.